 - (1) Late Q & A assignments may be submitted after the due date for partial credit. - (2) Each quiz will be posted for several days.
 The expiration date and time of each quiz will be announced in advance.
-When the quiz expires, there will be no chance to make up that assignment. - (3) The essay assignment will have an early "bonus" due date and "on time" due date.
-Late essays will be accepted for a period of time after the "on time" due date with points deducted for lateness.
-After the late deadline expires, no further essays will be accepted. - (4) With respect to the five major exams or tests: All test scores count in this course; no test score is dropped.
+When the quiz expires, its expiration is final.
+There will not be a makeup opportunity for an expired quiz. - (3) The essay assignment will have an early "bonus" due date and "on time" due date.
+Late essays will be accepted for a period after the "on time" due date with points deducted for lateness.
+After the late deadline expires, the assignment is closed. - (4) Concerning the five major exams or tests: All test scores count in this course; no test score is dropped.
 Tests will be posted online for a specific period number of days with a specific expiration time.
 Students who miss an exam must contact the instructor immediately to make arrangement to take a makeup exam.
 The makeup exam must be taken with two days of the expiration of the regular exam.
 The makeup exam will be different from the "regular," scheduled test.
-It will cover the same chapters, but it will usually consist of short-answer essay questions, fill-in-the-blank questions, and multiple choice questions.
+It will cover the same chapters, but it will usually consist of short-answer essay questions, fill-in-the-blank questions, and multiple-choice questions.
+Students who do not take a scheduled exam and also do not contact the instructor within the specified time will receive a "zero" on the exam.